Tuesday, October 22, 2024

 • Borewell/Well (Generally Hard Water): Often high in TDS, hardness, and may contain harmful minerals like arsenic, fluoride, and iron.

-• Mixed Supply: A combination of municipal and borewell water, which may need more complex filtration because the stability or uniformity of raw water input to the water purifier does not remain the same all the time.
+• Mixed Supply: A combination of municipal and borewell water may need more complex filtration because the stability or uniformity of raw water input to the water purifier does not always remain the same.

 2. The TDS (Total Dissolved Solids) Levels in Raw Water

-• Low TDS (<200 ppm): UV or UF purifiers combined polypropylene filter and an Activated Carbon filter are suitable as they disinfect the water.
+• Low TDS (<200 ppm): UV or UF purifiers combined with a polypropylene filter and an Activated Carbon filter are suitable as they disinfect the water.

 • Moderate to High TDS (200-500 ppm): RO purifiers are ideal as they remove excess salts and minerals, hardness and heavy metals from the raw water.